sethgis/LaSWE_Admin/source/index.rst

 data products for Wind Erosion Modelling.

-The overall LaSWE goal aligns with GMES & Africa thematic chapters identified and agreed on for the Action Plan, which includes:
+The overall LaSWE goal aligns with GMES & Africa thematic chapters identified and agreed on as the Action Plan, which includes:

 	* Long term Management of Natural Resources;
 	* Water Resource Management;